gojosatorukz/gojosatorukz/README.md

 * 💻 Focusing on **Go (Golang)** architecture, concurrency, and high-load systems.
 * 🚀 Building AI startups and frequently participating in hackathons.
 * 🎨 Passionate about clean UI design and building engaging pet projects.
-* ⚡ Fun fact: When I'm not writing code, I'm usually hitting the gym or watching *Kimi ni Todoke*.

 ---